Raspberry Pi Pico + LAN8720

 Overview

-This tutorial demonstrates how Mongoose Library can be used on an RP2040-based board using the Pico-SDK and MIP (a bare-metal embedded TCP/IP stack designed specifically for Mongoose).
+This tutorial demonstrates how Mongoose Library can be used on an RP2040-based board using the Pico-SDK and Mongoose's built-in TCP/IP stack.
 We implement a minimal static web server that responds "ok" to any URL

 To connect to an Ethernet network, we use an add-on board containing a PHY, in this case a LAN8720